isabellejaber/PythonEncryption/README.md

 Part 2
 I modified my program to receive input from the user using the command line.
-User should receive the following:
+The user should receive the following prompts:

 The direction as to whether they are encrypting or decrypting The text to encrypt/decrypt
-Secret key to shift the message
+The secret key to shift the message

 Part 3